By Gus Martin

 3. Hill said he spent much of his final collegiate season working with the receivers.

 Hill joined “The Lounge” podcast in June to talk about his role with the Ravens, citing the potential to be a third-down pass catcher as an aspect of the offense where he thinks he can thrive.
 Although he only had 13 receptions for Oklahoma State in 2018, he said he practiced primarily with the receivers all year, which should bode well for his familiarity in the passing game.

 4. He had a beastly senior year in high school.

 Hill was a consensus three-star back coming out of Booker T. Washington High School in Tulsa, Okla., but his numbers are more eye-popping than one would think.
 Hill scored 32 touchdowns while averaging 9.9 yards per carry during his senior season, earning him an Oklahoma All-State selection and 6A-II Offensive Player of the Year honors.

 5. NFL Network’s “Good Morning Football,” analyst Peter Schrager identified Hill as the rookie running back he is most excited to watch in 2019.

-, describing him as "an absolute fireworks show" in college and the Ravens' new "home run hitter" out of the backfield.
-He said Hill has the potential to be a nice change of pace in Balimore's run-heavy offense, whether it's carrying or catching the ball.
+Schrager had nothing but positive things to say about the Ravens’ new back, describing him as “an absolute fireworks show” in college and the Ravens’ new “home run hitter” out of the backfield.
+He said Hill has the potential to be a nice change of pace in Balimore’s run-heavy offense, whether it’s carrying or catching the ball.